yyun543/minidb/README.md

 - Only supports basic SQL operations
 - Uses in-memory storage (data is not persistent)
-- Limited error handling and security features
+- Limited data types support
 - No support for complex queries (e.g., JOIN, GROUP BY)
 - No indexing or query optimization
+- Basic error handling and security features

 ## Future Improvements

 - Implement persistent storage
 - Add support for more complex SQL operations
+- Add support for more data types
 - Implement indexing and query optimization
-- Add transaction support
+- Add transaction support (ACID properties)
 - Improve error handling and add logging
 - Implement security features (authentication, authorization)
 - Add support for configuration options
+- Add support for foreign keys and constraints

 ## Contributing